Aikha-Zaki/Stroke-Prediction/README.md

 # stroke-prediction
-the analysis both in R and Pyhton were done in Google colab
+The analysis both in R and Pyhton were done in Google colab

 # Introduction